alanhdu/hunt/INSTRUCTIONS.md

 Instructions (for real)
 =========

 Hunt is a maze-based multiplayer game.
 You move around the maze and try to find and kill other players with bullets, bombs, and stabs.
-The entire maze is not visible: as you move around the maze, you will see
+The entire maze is not visible: as you move around the maze, more of the maze will be revealed.

 Controls
 ----